 Florence’s ‘Old Bridge’ has earned its name.
 Built in the 1300s, it’s one of Florence’s iconic landmarks.

-The Ponte Vecchio is another prime place to see sunset in Florence, looking out over the Arno River.
+The Ponte Vecchio is another prime place to see the sunset in Florence, looking out over the Arno River.
 In the summer, there are often musicians playing in the center of the bridge.

 Other times during the day, visit to see the city’s gold shops in action.
 They’re not just tourist shops – many Florentines purchase their jewelry from a favorite store on the Ponte Vecchio.